grrlgeek/sql-docs/docs/t-sql/data-types/vector-data-type.md

 For more information on the `get_conn` function, see [Migrate a Python application to use passwordless connections with Azure SQL Database](/azure/azure-sql/database/azure-sql-passwordless-migration-python?view=azuresql&preserve-view=true&tabs=sign-in-azure-cli%2Cazure-portal-create%2Cazure-portal-assign%2Capp-service-identity#update-the-local-connection-configuration).

+> [!WARNING]
+> Make sure to add `LongAsMax=yes` in the connection string used with Python to send data using the NVARCHAR(MAX) type instead of the obsolete NTEXT to avoid any conversion error message.
+More details here: (PyODBC - LongAsMax)[https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-SQL-Server-from-Windows#longasmax]

 ---

 ## Limitations